Paris in the 18th century: The nobles

 Until the 1789 Revolution, Paris had a strict social hierarchy, whose customs and rules were established by long tradition.
 It was described by Louis-Sébastien Mercier in the Le Tableau de Paris, written in 1783: "There are in Paris eight distinct classes; the princes and great nobles (these are the least numerous); the Nobles of the Robe; the financiers; the traders and merchants; the artists; the craftsmen; the manual workers; the servants; and the bas peuple (lower class)."

-The nobility, including the upper levels of the clergy, who were closely connected with them by family ties, numbered only about three or four percent of the population; their number was estimated by modern historians at about twenty thousand men, women and children.
+The nobility, including the upper levels of the clergy, who were closely connected to this class by family ties, numbered only about three or four percent of the population; their number was estimated by modern historians at about twenty thousand men, women, and children.
 At the very top of the nobility were the Dukes and Pairs, numbering about forty families, including that of the duc d'Orléans, who spent two million livres a year, and owned the Palais-Royal.
 Below them were about a hundred families with incomes between 10,000 and 50,000 livres a year, including many high-ranking military men, magistrates, and financiers.
 The old nobility received their income from their estates, while newer nobles depended upon payments they received from the royal government in Versailles for various government positions and titles they held.

 The nobility had greatly expanded under Louis XIV, who liberally awarded or sold titles to men who had served the royal government.
 By 1726, two-thirds of the members of the Estates-General, who largely lived in Paris, had acquired or were in the process of acquiring noble status.
 The playwright Beaumarchais, the son of a watchmaker, was able to buy a title.
 Wealthy merchants and financiers were often able to obtain noble status for their families by marrying daughters to members of the old nobility.